stgisi414/Learntube/bugs.md

 Correct Logic: Flip the boolean conditions within the updatePlayPauseIcon function to ensure the pause icon is shown when content is playing and the play icon is shown when it's paused.

-Bug 4: App Crash on Video Error
+Bug 4: App Crash on Video Error ✅ COMPLETE
 This bug was identified from the error logs you provided and points to a critical stability issue.

 Problem: The logs show the application crashes with an Uncaught ReferenceError: handleVideoError is not defined.
 This occurs if a video fails to load for any reason.

 Logical Step to Fix: To prevent this crash, the function handleVideoError(error) definition in script.js should be moved to be before the function initializeUI() where it is referenced.
 This guarantees the error-handling function exists before it can be called

+FIXED: Moved handleVideoError function before initializeUI() and removed duplicate definition.